LeoDog896/ferret_api/README.md

 * `ferret_server` exposes a RESTful API for retrieving ferrets given different search parameters
 * `ferret_image` is the shared library for generating and maintainig the structure for ferret images
 * `ferret_image_cli` is a command line interface for generating and verifying ferret images.
 The verification functionality is used for the CI pipeline in order to verify new PRs.

+## image structure

+`/images/<uuid>` is the directory structure for a ferret image.
+The directory contains the following files:

+* `image.json` is the metadata for the ferret image
+* `image.png` is the image of the ferret